-Students who intend to withdraw from The GREAT Academy must do so formally and give 24-hour notice to the registrar.
+Students who intend to withdraw from The GREAT Academy must do so formally and give no less than 24-hour notice to the registrar.
 If the student is under the age of 18, a parent/legal guardian must complete the withdrawal process with the Registrar.